Aging America: Modeling Birth Trends in the United States

 Diminishing Working Population

-value expression, calculated series may be created using existing data.
-Here, working-aged population data is subtracted from total population data to create a new series and then visualized.
-This setting is shown here.
+value setting, create derived series with existing data.
+Here, the working-aged population is subtracted from the total population to create a new series which is then visualized.

-# Sample configuration for calculating and visualizing an ad-hoc derived series. [group] [widget] title = Working Population Bar Chart type = chart mode = column starttime = 1980 endtime = 2017 [series] metric = POPTOTUSA647NWDB display = false alias = pop # Each series is given an alias and display setting is false (series is only used for calulation). [series] metric = LFWA64TTUSM647S_ display = false alias = wpop [series] value = value('pop') - value('wpop') style = stroke-width: 2 color = green label = Difference in Total Population and Working Populaton alert-expression = value > 104 alert-style = color: red # Calculated series has no metric value as it is only derived.
+# Example configuration for calculating and visualizing an ad hoc derived series. [group] [widget] title = Working Population Bar Chart type = chart mode = column start-time = 1980 end-time = 2017 [series] metric = POPTOTUSA647NWDB display = false alias = pop # Each series is given an alias, display setting is false (series is only used for calculation). [series] metric = LFWA64TTUSM647S_ display = false alias = wpop [series] value = value('pop') - value('wpop') style = stroke-width: 2 color = green label = Difference in Total Population and Working Populaton alert-expression = value > 104 alert-style = color: red # Calculated series has no metric value as it is only derived.
 Alert expression is entered based on information provided by box graph

 Each of the target series is given an

 alias which is then used to create the calculated series.
-For more information about creating calculated series in Trends or ChartLab, see the Calculated Series Tutorial.
+For more information about creating calculated series in Trends or ChartLab, refer to the Calculated Series Tutorial.

-Fig 4.: The box chart and histogram establish the median and range values of the dataset, which are then used in the
+Fig 4: The Box Chart and Histogram Chart establish the median and range values of the dataset, which are then used in the

-alert-expression, which activates when a condition is satisfied.
-Here, the condition is set to color a bar red if it is greater than the calculated median value.
-This expression shows that since late 1998, the number of people deemed ineligible to work has surpassed the calculated median value and continued to grow.
+alert-expression, which alerts when a condition is satisfied.
+Here, the condition colors a bar red if it is greater than the calculated median value.
+This shows that since late 1998, the number of people deemed ineligible to work has surpassed the calculated median value and continued to grow.